Larak Island: Demographics

 Larak Island is located in the Larak Rural District, which is within the Shahab District.
 Two settlements are on the island: Larak Shahri and Larak Kuhi.
 Larak Shahri is the largest of the two villages, with a population of 466 people and 98 families.

-Nature
+Species

 The waters around Larak Island are one of the most diverse coral reef areas in the environment of the Persian Gulf.
 There are 37 species of scleractinian corals identified around Larak Island.